chrishunt11/Sales-Prediction-Model/README.md

 ## Limitations & Next Steps

-From here, a student could use the insights from the visuals on how to increase the Sales and could look for more correlations within the data.
+- From here, a student could use the insights from the visuals on how to increase the Sales and could look for more correlations within the data.
+- A student could go more in depth on which items are in most Outlet stores and potientially be able to find a correlation between products sold at certain stores.

 ### For further information